Skip to content

 # Export messages to EML, CSV, TXT or HTML

-$ mboxshell merge a.mbox b.mbox -o all.mbox --dedup
+$ mboxshell merge a.mbox b.mbox -o all.mbox --source-header

 $ mboxshell attachments archive.mbox -o files/